How to Get the Libido Pulsing, Medieval Style

 Although contact between food and the female form was ostensibly a key ingredient for sparking lust, some of that contact seems a little far-fetched, not to say unpleasant.

 Take, for example, the practice described by the 10th-century bishop Burchard of Worms.
-In his penitential guide, he stated that any woman who inserted a live fish into her vagina, leaving it there until it died, and then cooking it and serving it to her husband for the purpose of increasing his sexual urges, must serve two years of penance.
-(Although he mentioned this practice is great detail, modern scholars believe that most likely, this practice was actually a fetish of the Bishop and not actually practiced.)
+In his penitential guide, he stated that any woman who inserted a live fish into her vagina, left it there until it died, and then cooked it and served it to her husband for the purpose of increasing his sexual urges, must serve two years of penance.
+(Although he mentioned this practice in great detail, modern scholars believe that most likely, this practice was actually a fetish of the Bishop and not actually practised.)

 Quails cooked in a pomegranate wine sauce were other medieval recommendations; in fact, eggs from just about any bird were considered an even more effective aphrodisiac than the adult birds themselves.

-Seafood, for those who had access to it, was was also believed to be potent, the most highly prized being boiled crab, steamed or boiled clams, baked porpoise, or wine-marinated stewed eel, a favorite of Henry VIII.
+Seafood, for those who had access to it, was also believed to be potent, the most highly prized being boiled crab, steamed or boiled clams, baked porpoise, or wine-marinated stewed eel, a favourite of Henry VIII.

 And here are a few recipes from the 12th-century Medicina de Quadrupedibus, a medicinal text that outlines how to use the various parts of four-legged animals: